 "You know about those memories?"

-"I learned something about you when you imagined meeting me on the bridge.
-I also became interested in who you are when you refused to open Death's Door at the time of the auto accident."
+"I learned something about you when you when you refused to open Death's Door at the time of the auto accident on Fayetteville Street in Durham."

 "Oh, my!"
 I said.
 "It was you all along!"

-"Isn't that why you summoned me?"
+"Is that not why you summoned me?"
 She said.
-"And did you not ask your questions of Ekaterina, the one you call Ms. Wonder?"
+"And why have you not asked your questions of Ekaterina, the one you call Ms. Wonder?"

 These last words were the last little bit that made all the difference.
 I felt that too much was happening too soon.
 It was heaped up, pressed down, and running over.
-How could She possibly know so much about one person's life?
-I wanted to speak to Her about so many things and yet I knew that our time together must come to an end soon.
+I wanted to speak to her about so many things, and yet I knew our time together must come to an end soon.

 "She is a wonder," I said.
-"She is often the only bright spot in my life."
+"She's often the only bright spot in my life."

-She didn't answer me but I knew that She was pleased to have recognized another bit of humor.
+She didn't answer me, but I sensed that she was pleased to have recognized another bit of humor.

-I pondered Her words trying to fit them into my emotional experience of those memories.
+I pondered those words, trying to fit them into the emotional experience of the memories.

 "And now," She said.
-"I am satisfied to have been of service and I must bid you farewell until re-seeing you.
+"I am satisfied to have been of service, but I must bid you farewell until re-seeing you.
 Do not take your life for granted, Genome.
 There is nothing in the universe to be desired more."

-"I remember reading somewhere that even the angels in heaven are envious of man," I said and I have no idea why those words came out of my mouth.
+"I remember reading somewhere that even the angels in heaven are envious of man's Earthly life," I said, and I have no idea why those words came out of my mouth.

 "I am not alone," She said.
 "I have extended the transitions of my administrative assistant, Susan, and also my adopted daughter, Gloria."

-"Wait, could it possibly be?
-Is Susan by any chance my first mental health therapist?"
+"Wait, is it possible?
+Is your admin by any chance my first mental health therapist?"

-"I also have my dog, Pluto, and many honeybees.
+"I also have my dog, Pluto," she said, "and many honeybees.
 I have a sweet tooth."

-I wanted to spend far more time getting to know Her.
-But She was determined to get back to her own world and I didn't want to take advantage.
+I wanted to spend far more time getting to know her.
+But she was determined to return to her duties, and I didn't want to take advantage.

 "I'm happy you have them," I said.
 "No one should be alone."